astral-sh/ruff-lsp/README.md

 For Visual Studio Code, check out the [Ruff VS Code extension](https://github.com/astral-sh/ruff-vscode).

-## Using as a Python LSP

-ruff-lsp only supports surfacing errors and providing actions to correct them, it does not support behaviors for code navigation or completion.
-It's recommended to use ruff-lsp alongside another Python LSP in order to get a complete experience including features like "go-to definition" or auto-complete.
+ruff-lsp supports surfacing Ruff diagnostics and providing Code Actions to fix them, but is intended to be used alongside another Python LSP in order to support features like navigation and autocompletion.

 ## Highlights